 How to make a Genie+ Lightning Lane (LL) reservation

 To make a Genie+ reservation, start on the Tip Board and select the experience that you want to book.
 In the “Review Details” screen, make sure to note the time of the reservation.
-It is very common for this to be a different time than you saw on the Tip Board, even if you refreshed the tip board immediately before booking.
-You don’t have to accept the changed time if it doesn’t work for you (click the x on the top left to back out), but you can’t adjust the time that you see here.
+It is very common for this to be a different time than you saw on the Tip Board, even if you refreshed the Tip Board right before clicking.
+You don’t have to accept the changed time if it doesn’t work for you (click the x on the top left to back out), but you can’t adjust the time that you see.
 As usual, you can choose to make the reservation for all or only some members of your group.

 If you’re booking between 7 a.m. and 7:30 a.m., you won’t see a time as you do on the screenshots below.
 You’ll be able to book, but the button will say “Check Availability”.
 It still makes a difference when you book, earlier bookings tend to get earlier returns.
 It’s just that so many people are booking in the first half hour that the times you see before clicking wouldn’t be close to accurate, so Disney doesn’t show them.